Lift Up My Soul: 15 Days of Prayer with Saint Elizabeth Ann Seton

 Pope Saint John Paul II, reflecting upon the Holy Trinity, said, “God in his deepest mystery is not a solitude, but a family, since he has in himself fatherhood, sonship and the essence of the family, which is love.”
-Made in God’s image, we too are made to be part of a family, a family that both shapes who we are and constitutes the first mission field to which God calls us.
+This is how God intended for us to live.
+We are made in his image, so we too are made to be part of a family, a family that both shapes who we are and constitutes the first mission field to which God calls us.

 In later years, though, those very struggles made her an understanding mother, teacher, and religious superior, who could relate to the sadness and struggles of others.
 They also taught her the power of forgiveness.